edunham/slides/humanhacking/index.rst

 IMAGE: stickman giving something to sketch -> sketch giving something to stickman (like a recycle symbol)

-.. note:: attribution error, assumption that helps you -> likes you
+.. note:: attribution error fallacy, assumption that helps you -> likes you

 mirroring / body language
 -------------------------